jessepav/lacygoill-wiki-backup/keyboard/layout.md

 In  the future,  when  you  turn your  `keyboard/setup`  script  into a  systemd service, make sure it's started *after* caps2esc and similar plugins.
-Otherwise, you could  face issues such as your custom  key repeat settings could be reset:
+Otherwise, you could  face issues such as your custom  key repeat settings being
+reset:

     sleep 1; xset r rate 175 40